-This report is related to the 2014-2018 Strategic Action Plan priority 1-Municipal Service Delivery: Effective, efficient and economical delivery of the Town's existing services.
+This report supports the Strategic Plan priority with regard to the effective, efficient and economical delivery of the Town's existing services.

 FINANCIAL IMPACT:

 Section 36 of the Development Charges Act, 1997 allows a municipality to borrow money from reserve funds to temporarily cover any gaps resulting from delays in the timing of receipt of development charge revenue.